 Civil War is defined as, generally speaking, a war between citizens of the same country.

 In any event, Mrs. Hansen spent a great deal of time with me; she would often tell me fables and tales of allegory.
 One of those tales is a rather common one that involves a frog and a scorpion.
-When she told me that story, some forty-five years ago, I must admit struggling to really understand what it meant; but I most certainly was not going to tell her that.
+When she told me that story, almost half a century ago, I must admit struggling to really understand what it meant; but I most certainly was not going to tell her that.

 Whether she be looking at me from above, below, or sideways, I want to publicly state that I now understand (and have for quite the time).
 Were she in this dimension today, Mrs. Hansen would say something to me akin to 'it's called maturation.'
 I'd make book on it.
 In fact, she is saying it this very instant because she made me write the preceding sentence.

 My first remembrances of United States history are of all manners of war and bloodshed.
 The very symbol of the United States, its flag, is an homage to bloodshed and violence.
-The American Revolution, The Civil War, The Spanish American War, The War of 1812, the so-called "Indian" War(s), World War I, World War II, Korean War, Vietnam War, Iraq War, Afghanistan War; to speak nothing of the "police actions" in places like Grenada and Panama as well as untolled clandestine/proxy wars.
-Ergo, my previous descriptive adjective of the United States as Vampiric, for it has an insatiable appetite for blood and must have it, even if it must drink from itself as history has evidenced.
+The American Revolution, The Civil War, The Spanish American War, The War of 1812, the so-called "Indian" War(s), World War I, World War II, Korean War, Vietnam War, Iraq War, and Afghanistan War to speak nothing of the "police actions" in places like Grenada, Syria, Panama as well as untolled and untold clandestine/proxy wars.
+Ergo, my previous descriptive adjective of the United States as vampiric, for it has an insatiable appetite for blood and must have it, even if it must drink from itself as history has evidenced.

-Abortion and the bombings of clinics.
-Black People in the United States requiring federal law to keep their Churches from being bombed and burned (and it still happens).
+Domestic “riots” generally resultant of slave patrol (aka “police”) abuses of Black People in the United States.
+Black People in the United States requiring federal law to keep their churches from being bombed and burned (and it still happens).
 Violence and subterfuge over "voting rights" (whatever that is).
 "Civil Rights" (whatever that is).
-Furor over the Death Penalty.
-Segregated education whether it be busing, school choice or so-called Critical Race Theory (notice I did not state segregated schools, a distinction and an extreme difference).
+Segregated education and violence, whether it be busing, school choice or so-called Critical Race Theory (notice I did not state segregated schools, a distinction and an extreme difference).

 Cow dung looks different from horse dung.
 Dog turds look different than cat turds.
 Rabbit excrement looks different from human excrement; but it all smells like what it is, because it is what it is, and I shall not have my intelligence insulted by someone who doesn't know shit.